This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Continuing on the Seattle Starbucks story, you can see the giant this corporation has become with a view down over their headquarters – the big white building in the distance with the logo shining bright!

-There is a open air Lookout pop up bar in the summer for ages 21 and over.
+There is an open air Lookout pop-up bar in the summer for ages 21 and over.
 We obviously could not go to it!

 We did not make it to the Sky View Observatory at Columbia Center, but many recommended it to us as having the best views of Seattle.

-Simply jump on a ferry coming in and out of Seattle and you will have wonderful skyline views of the city.
+Simply jump on a ferry or water taxi coming in and out of Seattle and you will have wonderful skyline views of the city.

 It’s one of the fun things to do in Seattle with kids, although surprisingly, our usually brave Kalyra freaks out on any kind of Ferris Wheel.

-This ride will last about 30-minutes so can be worth it on a clear day if you love city views and photography.
+This ride will last about 30-minutes in a fully enclosed gondola so can be worth it on a clear day if you love city views and photography.
+Kids will love this!